awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-control-service-api.md

 }
 ```

-## Configure Response Payload Conversions<a name="api-gateway-payload-encodings-setup-with-api-set-integration-response-encoding"></a>
+## Configure response payload conversions<a name="api-gateway-payload-encodings-setup-with-api-set-integration-response-encoding"></a>

 If the client accepts the result as a binary blob instead of a base64\-encoded payload returned from the endpoint, set the `contentHandling` property of the `IntegrationResponse` resource to `CONVERT_TO_BINARY`\.
 To do this, submit a `PATCH` request, as follows: